 Dental Cleaning (Prophylaxis):

 Professional dental cleanings are customarily performed by our Registered Dental Hygienist (RDH).
 In addition to your dental exam, your cleaning appointment will include the following:

 Removal of Plaque:

 Plaque is a sticky, nearly invisible film that forms on the teeth.
 It is a growing colony of living bacteria, food, debris, and saliva.
 The bacteria produce toxins that inflame the gums and also yield lactic acid which causes dental caries (cavities).

 Removal of Calculus (Tartar):

-Calculus is mineralized plaque that has been left on the tooth and has firmly attached itself to the tooth's surface over time.
+Calculus is a mineralized plaque that has been left on the tooth and has firmly attached itself to the tooth's surface over time.
 Calculus forms above and below the gum line and can only be removed with special dental instruments.

-Dental X-rays (also known as radiographs) are extremely important diagnostic tools that provide valuable supplemental information to that which is not indicated upon visual examination.
+Dental X-rays (also known as radiographs) are extremely important diagnostic tools that provide valuable supplemental information to that which is not indicated by visual examination.
 Different types of intra-oral X-rays, including bitewing and periapical X-rays, reveal various aspects of the teeth in greater detail, which help to support the dentist's diagnostic evaluation.
 Such X-rays will commonly reveal early decay, abscesses and bone loss from gum disease.
-Extra-oral X-rays , such as a panoramic film, provides a bigger picture and aids in the diagnosis of bone development, tooth position, TMJ jaw conditions, early detection of tumors and an overall broader view of the head and neck.
+Extra-oral X-rays, such as a panoramic film, provides a bigger picture and aids in the diagnosis of bone development, tooth position, TMJ jaw conditions, early detection of tumors and an overall broader view of the head and neck.
 A panoramic X-ray can also reveal calcification within the carotid artery that may indicate the potential for stroke.